Breathing tube in the throat. What is and proper care for a tracheostomy. Breathing tube. In what cases is tracheostomy performed?

 6. While sitting or standing in front of a mirror, open the inner cannula by turning the outside of the inner cannula counterclockwise.

-7. Remove the cannula by pushing it evenly out and down.
+7. Remove the cannula by evenly pushing it outward and downward.

-8. Then clean the contaminated cannula.
+8. Then clean the dirty cannula.
 To do this, immerse the cannula in water with a cleaning solution, then clean it with a small brush.
-If the contamination is too strong, place the cannula in a hydrogen peroxide solution.
-You will see the foam that is formed as a result of the reaction of the solution with the secretions covering the cannula.
-As soon as the foam disappears, clean the cannula with a brush.
+If the contamination is too severe, place the cannula in a hydrogen peroxide solution.
+You will see foam that forms as a result of the reaction of the solution with the secretions covering the cannula.
+Once the foam has disappeared, clean the cannula with a brush.

 9. Then rinse the inner cannula with running water.
-Be sure that you have thoroughly rinsed off all cleaning solutions.
-Shake off any excess water from the cannula, but do not let it dry, as the remaining drops of water act as a kind of lubricant that makes it easier to re-insert the cannula.
+Be sure to thoroughly rinse off all cleaning solutions.
+Shake off any remaining water from the cannula, but do not dry it completely, as the remaining drops of water act as a lubricant to make re-insertion of the cannula easier.

 10. Reinsert the clean cannula.
-Position it in place by turning the outside of the inner cannula clockwise.
-(Note: If desired, you can set aside the contaminated cannula and clean it later, but for now use a pre-prepared clean cannula.)
+Place it in place by turning the outside of the inner cannula clockwise.
+(Note: If you wish, you can set aside the dirty cannula and clean it later, but use a previously prepared clean cannula for now.)

-11. Replace soiled ribbons with new ones.
-Do not remove the old ribbons until you are sure that the new ribbons are secure.
+11. Replace dirty ribbons with new ones.
+Do not remove the old straps until you are sure that the new straps are secure.

 12. Tie the ribbons in a straight knot at the back of the neck.
 Leave enough space so that they do not interfere with breathing.
-Ideally, two fingers should fit between the knot and the back of the neck.
+Ideally, two fingers should be placed between the knot and the back of the neck.

 13. Untie or carefully cut the soiled ribbons.